nibble0101/nibble0101/README.md

 Thanks for passing by.
 My name is Joseph Mawa.
 I am a technical writer and a frontend developer transitioning to a fullstack developer.
 I am interested in the MERN stack.
 Besides JavaScript, I also know a bit of Python and R.

-Elsewhere, you can find me at
+Elsewhere, you can find me on:
 - [dev.to](https://dev.to/nibble)
 - [linkedin](https://www.linkedin.com/in/joseph-mawa-465000203/)
 - [twitter](https://twitter.com/MJMAWA)